stuntbadger/azure-terraform-demo/README.md

 # azure-terraform-demo
-quick demo into Terraform running on Azure
+Quick demo into Terraform running on Azure

 **Prerequisites**